kbhimanavarjula/ams-iot/README.md

 To complete this topic, you must have sufficient permissions to register an application with your Azure AD tenant, and assign the application to a role in your Azure subscription.

 Note down the following ID's once you create the application in Azure Active Directory.
-You need to enter these details while depolying the ARM template.
+You need to enter these details while deploying the ARM template.

 o Subscription ID - **You can get the subscription ID in the Azure**